Brianna Ferreira

 Overall Description:

-Brianna realized she loved working with children when she started babysitting as a 12 year old.
-She quickly became one of the most sought after babysitters in the neighborhood due to her natural ability to connect with kids coupled with her knack for engaging kids in fun activities, such as melting crayons over bent wires to make drip crayon art.
-She grew up in Arkansas, which gives her a down-to-earth quality.
 Brianna became a world citizen when she moved to South America for a high school year abroad in Ecuador and later studied in Germany during college.
 She continues to have a love for people of all walks of life and cultures.

-Brianna began her journey to becoming a therapist due to her interest in the arts and music.
-The holistic program at the Institute of Transpersonal Psychology opened the doors to many ways of working, including somatic therapy, dream psychology, family systems, psychosynthesis (parts work), as well as an understanding of more metaphysical and spiritual aspects of psychology, such as near-death experiences.
 Brianna believes in the transformative power of the human spirit.
 She understands that healing can happen in many different ways, and she recognizes that psychology has liberally borrowed healing processes from the wisdom traditions of the world.
 Brianna draws on these spiritual processes, such as forgiveness, mindfulness, compassion and gratitude to speed the healing process.
-Brianna helps people access these capacities within themselves so that they can tend to and befriend the hurt and traumatized parts, allowing them to release their frozen energy for more life affirming purposes.
+Brianna helps people access these capacities within themselves so that they can tend to and befriend their hurt and traumatized parts, allowing them to release their frozen energy for more life affirming purposes.
+She continues to be inspired by each and every client she has the privilege of supporting.

 Experience: